AndyGlx/FullControl-GCode-Designer/README.md

 `git config core.hookspath .githooks`

+It may be necessary to do the following in Excel to allow git to access the vba scripts...
+Open FullControl .xlsm file > File > Options > Trust Centre > Trust Center Settings > Macro Settings > Check the box for “Trust access to the VBA project object model” > Close Excel

 Alternatively, directly edit the VBA/XLM files in the .vba and .xlm folders - then there is no need to use the githooks.

 This process for contribution is still being optimised so feel free to suggest improvements to it.

 Only changes to the text of vba/xml code will be accepted, to ensure changes can be effectively reviewed.